acalametti/sqlalchemy/README.md

 Project Steps:

--  Start by creating engine to hawaii.sqlite and reflect the database and tables using automap base
+-  Start by creating engine to hawaii.sqlite in the climate_starter code and reflect the database and tables using automap base
 -  Save references for each table and create the session
 -  Find the most recent data point in the database and use this to pull the last 12 months of data
 -  Query the database to finde the precipitation score data, save as a pd.DataFrame and plot with Matplotlib